 }

-Apart from the default styles for line and text decorations, the default theme comes with two additional presets for line and text decorations each: error
+Apart from the default styles for line and text decorations (a yellow-ish highlight), the built-in themes come with two additional presets for line and text decorations each: error

 and ok